box/developer.box.com/content/guides/api-calls/api-versioning-strategy.md

 ```

 Customers should monitor API responses and take note when this header appears, signaling the need to plan for the transition to a new API version.

-### Calling a nonexistent version

-If a customer attempts to use an outdated API version, such as `2023.0`, which has reached its end-of-life, the response will return an `HTTP error code 404 - Not Found`.
-See [Calling an incorrect API version in the URL](#calling-an-incorrect-api-version-in-the-url) for more information.

 ## How Box SDK versioning works